Streamerbot/docs/streamerbot/3.api/2.triggers/meld-studio/event/TrackMonitoringStateChanged.md

 title: TrackMonitoringStateChanged
 description: Trigger for when the monitoring status of a Track changes in Meld Studio
 version: 0.2.5
+parameters:
+  - name: MeldStudioConnection
+  - name: Event
+    type: Select
+    required: true
+    description: |
+      Choose the name of the event to set the Trigger
+      - Select `TrackMonitoringStateChanged` for this event
 variables:
   - name: meldStudio.id
     type: string